 Time for meditation, reflection, and philosophy in general

 Whenever you feel like to, you can just spend time alone.
-You may think of some problems that have been bothering you and look for solutions, meditate in order to stop thinking at all, reflect on the past or decide what to do with the future analyze your relationships or just enjoy the moment in solitude.
+You may think of some problems that have been bothering you and look for solutions, meditate to stop thinking at all, reflect on the past or decide what to do with the future analyze your relationships or just enjoy the moment in solitude.
 You can sit on a beach all day just writing a diary.
 There’s finally time to be with yourself only.
 And, in case you feel like to consult some philosophical issues, it’s often easier with strangers than old friends or family.
 They can offer a whole new insight and open your eyes to different ideas.
-Besides, you don’t have to worry this guy you’re talking with in a pub about your ex-wife knows her.
+Besides, you don’t have to worry this guy you’re talking within a pub about your ex-wife knows her.
 Or that this lady you’ve just confessed something shameful to is a friend of your parents.
-Share your stories with people and listen to theirs, it’s a wonderful experience.
+Share your stories with people and listen to theirs, it’s an enjoyable experience.

 It’s often cheaper

 Well, that depends, but many people have a tendency to spend more when they’re in a company: they go out, drink and dine out more frequently.
 When you travel alone, temptations don’t appear so often, so it’s easier to keep the budget low.
 Finding cheap accommodation can also be simpler when there’s only one person.
-Couch surfers are often able to host one traveler at a time, various hospitality exchange programs do the same.
+Couch surfers are often able to host one traveler at a time; various hospitality exchange programs do the same.
 In touristy places, hostels tend to be overbooked, but there’s usually one bed somewhere in a dorm.